 I came upon these two while searching for a large male grizzly I’d encountered the day before.
 However, Yellowstone is never quite the same from day to day, and instead this morning she granted me an audience with a cub and sow.

-Initially, these two were actually right next to the road, a circumstance that afforded a rare opportunity to get some close-ups of a grizzly cub that I fully availed myself of
+Initially, these two were actually right next to the road, a circumstance that afforded a rare opportunity to get some close-ups of a grizzly cub that I happily took advantage of 🙂

 The thought occurred that maybe they’ll come back down in a bit, so I turned around and parked at a large pull-off that seemed to be in a strategic location.
 Before too long the bears made a second appearance.

 As misfortune would have it, I was a bit too accurate in my assessment of where the bears were going to be and I found myself standing in their direct path.
 I carefully made my way to a smarter shooting location and watched as the bears walked right over the spot I’d been standing less than two minutes before.